Postcard from Earth: Reception

 In the Las Vegas Review-Journal, John Katsilometes called Postcard from Earth a "movie about Earth [that] might be more convincing than the source material" and encouraged attendees to also engage with the Atrium show in the venue that makes for a "unique, next-level and worth the trip around the globe".
 Josh Bell of New Scientist praised the film's technical achievements but called the story "cheesy and simplistic" that is "a flimsy conceit that serves as an excuse for Aronofsky to deliver what audiences are really there for – to be immersed in the 18K-resolution (a display resolution using about 18,000 pixels horizontally) images shot on every continent, from canyons to oceans, crowded streets to quiet cathedrals".
-The Wall Street Journals Kyle Smith called the story a "trite setup is merely the frame upon which the director stretches his massive tableaux" that praised the viewing experience in spite of the "hokey" storytelling.
+The Wall Street Journals Kyle Smith called the story a "trite setup [that] is merely the frame upon which the director stretches his massive tableaux" that praised the viewing experience in spite of the "hokey" storytelling.
 At TheWrap, Peter Csathy called this film "a triumph in all respects".